hisatokawaminami/central-saloon-react/README.md

 ## Development server
 Run `npm install` in a terminal
 Run `npm run start` for a dev server.
 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

+## README Prompts
+1. I found that placing background image is tricky.
+I was able to display the image with `url(${background})` but it was only displaying for the lines that have contents in.
+Like, it was only showing the first line 'test' when I first deployed.
+I put a bunch on margin for a footer, so it kind look ok, but I still need to figure this out.